 6. Your system is facing security threats

-If your ITSM suite indicates these signs, you are probably using a legacy system that will fail you in the long run because of its incapability to liaise with demanding needs of businesses and IT environments.
+If your ITSM suite indicates these signs, you are probably using a legacy system that will fail you in the long run because of its incapability to liaise with the demanding needs of businesses and IT environments.
 This gives you a strong reason to migrate from an older ITSM system to a next-generation ITSM that carries out most of your operations more effectively.

 The risk of staying with legacy ITSM